Swarovski 8x30 SLC WB Review

 The Double Cluster showed up well and M35 yielded a few stars viewed directly, many more with averted vision.
 The three open clusters in Auriga, M36-38, were easy to spot as misty patches (all fitting in the same field), but only partially resolved into their component stars with averted vision.
 The Pleiades were a bit dimmer and less sparkly than I’m used to with bigger binos, but looked good nonetheless.

 It’s hard to criticise the 8x30 WB SLC, in this Mark III version at least.
 No, they aren’t as ‘perfect’ as a pair of Swarovision 8x32 ELs, with a little more false colour and field curvature and a little less eye relief.
 But I found they gave nothing much away to other premium binoculars in the 8x32 size.
-I definitely preferred them to the newer CL Companions (but that based only on a brief test).
+I definitely preferred them to the original CL Companions (but again note that the latest Field Pro version of the Companions is much improved).

 The view is tack sharp, bright, quite wide and superbly detailed.
 Minor false colour is only present where contrast is highest.
 Stray light is well controlled, even compared with modern designs (much better than Kowa’s premium 8x33 XDs for example).
 Field curvature is modest, astigmatism well controlled.